TencentMediaLab/GME/GME Developer Manual/Unity Developer Manual/Unity SDK Developer Manual_intl.md

 ```

 ### Obtain the audio type of the user's room
 This API is used to obtain the audio type of the user's room.
 The returned value is the audio type of the room.
-Value 0 means that an error occurred while obtaining the audio type of the user's room.
-See the API EnterRoom for the audio type of the user's room.
+Returned value of 0 means error happens.
+The audio type definition can be found in the API EnterRoom.

 #### Function prototype
 ```